esa/nanosat-mo-framework/core/nmf-composites/README.md

 ============

 The NMF Generic Model implementation includes an abstract class, the NMFProvider that is extended by other classes such as the NanoSatMOConnectorImpl, NanoSatMOSupervisor, and NanoSatMOMonolithic.
-The NMFProvider class implements the NMFInterface which allows the application logic to be always exposed to the same methods for accessing the 5 services’ sets: COM, M&C, Common, Platform, and Software Management services.
+The NMFProvider class implements the NMFInterface which allows the application logic to be always exposed to the same methods for accessing the 5 services' sets: COM, M&C, Common, Platform, and Software Management services.
 It also allows having a common interface to push parameter values, publish alert events or report the execution progress of an action instances.

 A generic implementation of the NanoSat MO Supervisor and NanoSat MO Monolithic must be extended for the specific platform of the mission because the peripherals available on the platform can be different between spacecraft.
 In that case, different implementations of the Platform services and different transport layers for the communication with ground might need to be developed.
 The generic nature of the design is flexible enough to accommodate this need.